Skip to content

 When will I receive my renewal notice?

-Renewal notices are mailed at least 30 days before the expiration date to the address we have on file for you.
-If you have a change of address, don’t wait until the last minute to give us that information.
-Otherwise, your renewal notice may be delayed in getting to you.
+Renewal notices are provided at least 30 days prior to the expiration date on file, in accordance with AS 08.01.050.
+Login to the MY LICENSE self-service portal to ensure your contact information is up to date.
 Failure to receive a renewal notice does not relieve a licensee from the responsibility of renewing a license on time.

 Do you have another question?